17 Best Criminal Defense Attorney Secrets

 Entrapment happens when a normally law-abiding citizen commits an offense because of intimidation, coercion, or law enforcement going too far to persuade someone to violate the law.

 Various types of undercover police operations.
 Entrapment is most often raised by a good lawyer as a defense in court for prostitution, child pornography and drug offenses.

 7. Police misconduct

 Unfortunately some law enforcement officials commit misconduct during their investigations.
 Police officers may wish to cover up a mistake they made during their initial investigation or they may just be convinced a suspect is guilty and engage in misconduct in order to build a stronger case.

-Police misconduct can take many forms, but some of the most common are:
+Police misconduct can take many forms, but the most common are:

 Lying or embellishing facts in court room testimony or in their reports.